-Cash and cash equivalents of \$3,262,107 at 30 June 2021
+Cash and cash equivalents of \$2,385,803 as at 30 June 2022.

-Based on the cash position at end of FY21 and as a result of a stringent budgeting process, the company believes it is in a position to meet planned operational and capital expenditure throughout FY22.
+Based on the cash position at end of FY22 and as a result of a stringent budgeting process as well as the review of underperforming products, the Company believes it is in a position to meet its working capital requirements throughout FY23.